 \section{Model and Methods}

-Our model consists of disklike active Brownian particles of diameter $\sigma$ moving with constant self-propulsion speed on a 2D confining surface of area $L_x\times L_y$ \cite{Sega2019}.
+Our model consists of disklike active Brownian particles of diameter $\sigma$ moving with a constant self-propulsion speed on a 2D confining surface of area $L_x \times L_y$ \cite{Sega2019}.
+Realistic examples of this type of model include shaken granular matter \cite{Ramaswamy2014}, swarming bacteria \cite{Ariel2019}, and microswimmers confined to the interface of two different fluids \cite{Bishop2017}.
 The confining surface embeds a hollow permeable inclusion of rectangular or disk shape fixed at its center.
-The inclusion comprises a membrane enclosure (wall) of thickness $w$ that separates the inside and outside media which themselves impart different activities on the particles.
-In the case of rectangular inclusion, the length of inclusion in $y$ direction matches the entire length of confining surface and the centerlines of its walls (black vertical lines) are separated from each other by a distance of $L_2$ in $x$ direction; see Fig. \ref{fig:schematic}a.
-In the case of disklike inclusion, the effective diameter of the inclusion (distance between the center and middle of its membrane, shown by a black circle) is denoted by $\sigma_c$; see Fig. \ref{fig:schematic}b).
-The membrane enclosure is represented by a soft, repulsive potential of range $\sigma$ (to be specified later) and thus acts as a permeable interfacial region of thickness $w=\sigma$.
+The inclusion comprises a membrane enclosure (wall) of thickness $w$ that separates the inside and outside media, which themselves impart different activities on the particles.
+In the case of a rectangular inclusion, the length of the inclusion in the $y$ direction matches the entire length of the confining surface, and the centerlines of its walls (black vertical lines) are separated from each other by a distance of $L_2$ in the $x$ direction; see Fig. \ref{fig:schematic}a.
+In the case of a disklike inclusion, the effective diameter of the inclusion (distance between the center and middle of its membrane, shown by a black circle) is denoted by $\sigma_c$; see Fig. \ref{fig:schematic}b.
+The membrane enclosure is represented by a soft, repulsive potential of range $\sigma'$ (to be specified later) and thus acts as a permeable interfacial region of thickness

 The active Brownian particles move with different self-propulsion speeds, $v_1$ and $v_2$, outside and inside the inclusion, respectively.
-This discontinuous motility field \cite{Naji2020,Brendel2015} is formally expressed as
+This discontinuous motility field \cite{Naji2020, Brendel2015} is formally expressed as: